 What Will You Study

-Taking Film and Sociology at Lancaster gives you the opportunity to learn from leading academics at the Lancaster Institute for the Contemporary Arts – ranked third for its Art and Design research by the 2008 Research Assessment Exercise – and our Sociology Department, ranked in the top five in the most 2008 UK Research Assessment Exercise.
+Taking Film and Sociology at Lancaster gives you the opportunity to learn from leading academics at the Lancaster Institute for the Contemporary Arts (LICA)and our Sociology Department, ranked 11th by the Complete University Guide 2016.

 Film combines particularly well with Sociology because it examines cinema's role as a major contemporary cultural form that influences, reflects and shapes social values and beliefs.
 You’ll examine cinema’s aesthetic importance in the context of an increasingly visual and media-oriented culture, while investigating the connections between contemporary art, theatre, music and film.